-- A. AOT clients shall be adults aged 18 and over who meet all of the following criteria: - 1.
-A mental illness as defined in paragraphs (2) and (3) of subdivision (b) of Section 5600.3 of the Welfare and Institutions Code (WIC); - 2.
+- B. AOT clients shall be adults, age 18 and over, who meet all of the following criteria: - 1.
+A mental illness as defined in paragraphs (2) and (3) of subdivision (b) of Section 5600.3 of the WIC; - 2.
 A clinical determination that the person in unlikely to survive safely in the community without supervision; - 3.
 A history of lack of compliance with treatment for his or her mental illness, in that at least one of the following is true: - a.
-The client's mental illness has, at least twice within the last 36 months, been a substantial factor in necessitating hospitalization, or receipt of services in a forensic or other mental health unit of a state correctional facility or local correctional facility; and - b.
-The client's mental illness has resulted in one or more acts of serious and violent behavior toward himself, herself or another, or threats, or attempts to cause serious physical harm to himself/herself or another within the last 48 months.
+The client's mental illness has, at least twice within the last 36 months, been a substantial factor in necessitating hospitalization, or receipt of services in a forensic or other mental health unit of a state correctional facility or local correctional facility; - b.
+The client's mental illness has resulted in one or more acts of serious and violent behavior toward himself, herself or another, or threats, or attempts to cause serious physical harm to himself or herself or another within the last 48 months; - 4.
+The client has been offered an opportunity to participate in a Client Service Plan at a lower level of care, and the client continues to fail to engage in treatment;

-- 4. The client has been offered an opportunity to participate in a client service plan at a lower level of care, and the client continues to fail to engage in treatment; - 5.
-The client's condition is substantially deteriorating; - 6.
-Participation in the AOT project Program would be the least restrictive placement necessary to ensure the client's recovery and stability; - 7.
-In view of the client's treatment history and current behavior, the client is in need of AOT project services in order to prevent a relapse or deterioration that would be likely to result in grave disability or serious harm to himself or herself, or to others, as defined in WIC Section 5150; and - 8.
-It is likely that the client will benefit from AOT project services. - B. All other clients shall be adults aged 18 and over who meet all of the following criteria: - 1.
+- 5. The client's condition is substantially deteriorating; - 6.
+Participation in the AOT Program would be the least restrictive placement necessary to ensure the client's recovery and stability; - 7.
+In view of the client's treatment history and current behavior, the client is in need of AOT services in order to prevent a relapse or deterioration that would be likely to result in grave disability or serious harm to himself or herself, or to others, as defined in WIC Section 5150; and - 8.
+It is likely that the client will benefit from AOT services. - C. All other clients shall be adults, age 18 and over, who meet all of the following criteria: - 1.
 Experiencing mental illness symptoms that seriously impact his or her ability to maintain community living; - 2.
-Primary Psychiatric diagnoses of schizophrenia, other psychotic disorders, major depression, or bipolar disorders; and - 3.
-One or more of the following related to their mental illness: - a.
+Primary psychiatric diagnoses of schizophrenia, other psychotic disorders, major depression, or bipolar disorders; and - 3.
+One or more of the following related to the individual's mental illness is true: - a.
 Two or more psychiatric inpatient hospitalizations in the past year; - b.
-Significant independent living instability such that the client would be in a long term residential or hospital placement without intensive community-based rehabilitation, treatment and support services; - c.
+Significant independent living instability such that the client would be in a long term residential or hospital placement without intensive community-based rehabilitation, treatment, and support services; - c.
 Co-occurring addictions disorders; - d.
 Homelessness or high risk of becoming homeless; - e.
-Frequent use of mental health and related services yielding poor outcomes, such as contacts with the criminal justice system, recent housing evictions or frequent use of emergency departments; - f.
-Need for mental health services that cannot be met with other available community-based services as determined by a Behavioral Wellness Psychiatrist; and. - g.
-High risk of experiencing a mental health crisis or requiring a more restrictive setting if intensive rehabilitative mental health services are not provided. - C. All admissions will be voluntary.
+Frequent use of mental health and related services yielding poor outcomes, such as contacts with the criminal justice system, recent housing evictions, or frequent use of emergency departments; - f.
+Need for mental health services that cannot be met with other available community-based services as determined by a Behavioral Wellness Psychiatrist; - g.
+High risk of experiencing a mental health crisis or requiring a more restrictive setting if intensive rehabilitative mental health services are not provided.